DestroyerDarkNess/XylonV2/README.md

 Remember to leave a Star to the Project!
 Thank you!

-If you love this project, you should donate.
-It helps to continue to improve the API. <br> <br>
+If you like this project, you can consider making a donation.
+Help us continue to improve the API. <br> <br>
  [![Doate Image](https://raw.githubusercontent.com/poucotm/Links/master/image/PayPal/donate-paypal.png)][PM]